hamza3256/Image-Processor/README.md

-Built an image processor in Java witht the following functionalities:
+Built an image processor in Java with the following functionalities:

 - load and display an image
 - pixel value rescaling and shifting